 Those studying child development seem concerned with these high-tech toys for a few reasons.

 Many of these toys:

 - Do too much for the child, so he/she doesn’t have to rely much on his/her own imagination and reasoning skills.

-- Position the child as a passive recipient, and do not engaging the child’s senses or mind.
+- Position the child as a passive recipient and do not engage the child’s senses or mind.

 - Overstimulate the child.

 - Replace human-to-human interaction with parents and siblings.